Jomtek/iota/README.md

 <img src="./assets/icon.png" style="max-width:100%" align="right" alt="icon iota">

-Functional programming language dynamically typed inspired from S-Expression syntax.
+Functionnal dynamically-typed programming language, inspired by the S-Expression syntax.

 ## Why this project ?
-I started this project to understand better about how works parser so it's not a serious project but for my own learning.
+I started this project to have a better understanding about parsers.
+Perhaps this is not a serious project, but a personal training.

 ## Roadmap